aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-cad-layouts-to-pdf/_index.md

 - Java Development Environment: Make sure you have a Java development environment set up on your machine.

 Now that you have everything set up, let's get started with the tutorial.

+## What is “how to export cad”?

+Exporting CAD means converting native CAD drawing data (such as DWG, DXF, or DWF) into a more universally readable format like PDF.
+This process is essential for sharing designs with stakeholders who may not have CAD software installed.

+## Why Use Aspose.CAD for Java to Export CAD to PDF?

+- **High fidelity** – vector graphics are preserved, and rasterization options let you fine‑tune quality.
+- **No external dependencies** – pure Java, no native DLLs or COM components.
+- **Supports multiple formats** – you can also **generate pdf from cad** files created in DWG, DWF, or other formats.
+- **Scalable for batch jobs** – ideal for server‑side automation, CI pipelines, or desktop utilities.

 ## Import Namespaces